 Neighboring Cook Islands and Tonga, Niue is an Oceania Island with Alofi as its capital.
-Other villages in Niue include Avatele, Liku, Hikutavake, Mutalay, Lakepa and a few others.
+Other villages in Niue include Avatele, Liku, Hikutavake, Mutalay, Lakepa, and a few others.
 The remoteness of Niue alongside its linguistic and cultural differences to that of other Cook Islands are some of the factors explaining why this island is administered separately.
 Unfortunately, the population of the island has been experiencing a significant drop and it is now about 1000 inhabitants from the 5200 people in Niue in 1996.

 When translated, Niue means ‘Look!
 There is a coconut’ and the locals do not use this name when referring to the island.
 The island experiences a tropical climate and a cyclone season between the months of December and March.
-The landscape of the island is generally flat featuring cliff faces, hidden caverns, caves, buried grottoes, chasms and some undiscovered natural fissures that still adds up on its tourist attractions.
+The landscape of the island is generally flat featuring cliff faces, hidden caverns, caves, buried grottoes, chasms, and some undiscovered natural fissures that still add up on its tourist attractions.

 The island is surrounded by a fringing rugged reef.
 Unlike what you would expect in a typical Pacific Island, Niue doesn’t have the usual white, long sandy beaches but only features small secluded sand beaches which you find yourself spending the whole day alone.
 The main language is English and due to the seriously declining population of its inhabitants, its indigenous Niuean language has been dying slowly.

-Being so remote, Niue doesn’t have public transportation system but you can hire a bike or a car upon arrival for touring the island.
+Being so remote, Niue doesn’t have a public transportation system but you can hire a bike or a car upon arrival for touring the island.
 The capital of Alofi is very small and you can just walk around and you can spend your time taking a walk to the other villages.
 This will give you a chance to interact well with the local culture.
 Most of the attractions in Niue comprise of many limestone arches and caves.
 Sea tracks are many here and it is always fun visiting one.
 Its coast receives regular visitors from whales and dolphins.
-The Huvalu Forest Conservation Area covers most of the land area in Niue and this forest is used a major source for traditional foods and wildlife.
+The Tuvalu Forest Conservation Area covers most of the land area in Niue and this forest is used as a major source for traditional foods and wildlife.